sinankalkan/CENG501-Spring2021/project_BilginGungor/Sample_readme.md

 # 1. Introduction

-The paper is published at NeurIPS 2020 and its objective is to extend the information about what DNNs (deep neural networks) learn for a given dataset.
+The paper<sup>1</sup> is published at NeurIPS 2020 and its objective is to extend the information about what DNNs (deep neural networks) learn for a given dataset.
 It examines the outcomes of having networks learn random labels and explains these from a statistical point of view.

 ## 1.1.
 Paper summary